 NEXT EVENT: Fall 2014

 Many of the Museum’s multiple visit programs end the experience with an exhibition created by participants.
 These exhibitions last one day and families and others are invited to celebrate and view the exhibitions.

-This year we will exhibit works created by the sixth-grade students involved with the California Arts Council’s Artist-in-Schools grant program.
+This year we will exhibit works created by the seventh-grade students involved with the California Arts Council’s Artist-in-Schools grant program.
 Students will interpret and curate their own works for display.
-They will choose from dozens of pieces created, including chalk pastels inspired by Joan Miró and Georgia O’Keeffe, silk-screens and other types of printmaking inspired by Andy Warhol, and clay sculpture inspired by objects in the Asian Art Collection and Sculpture Garden.

 Presentations in the classroom are available by Museum docents for students in grades 1 through 6 to serve as an introduction to the Museum’s art collection.
 Programs are designed as an introduction and should be followed by a Museum visit.
 Each program is designed to fulfill the academic content standards for Visual and Performing Arts.
 Teachers may choose from the following presentations:

 - Hey Look!: Increases students' understanding of art by teaching them how to look at a variety of artworks (recommended for grades 2-4)